j-fischer/js-mock/README.md

     var mock = JsMock.mock("aMock");

-    // Expect the mock to be invoked once mock.allowing();
+    // Allows the mock to be invoked as often as possible mock.allowing();

     mock("foo");